Change (Kimberley Locke song): Music video

-Filmed in Nashville on January 9, 2007, the music video was shot by award winning director Roman White.
+The music video of the song was filmed in Nashville, Tennessee on January 9, 2007, and was directed by award winning director Roman White.
 Roman has directed videos for such artists as Carrie Underwood ("Jesus, Take the Wheel", "Before He Cheats", "Don't Forget to Remember Me"), Hootie and the Blowfish ("One Love"), and Lonestar ("Mr. Mom").
 The video debuted on February 7, 2007 on AmericanIdol.com and was added into rotation on VH1 on April 14.
 The video follows Kimberley walking alone through the city on a cold winter's night.
 A promotional dance remixed version of the video was also produced and distributed to danceclubs.